XiaoxiaChampon/ConvergenceConcepts/README.md

 - Perhaps add more Monte Carlo simulation type things
     + Could make it a bit more general and look at things like confidence interval comparisons and alpha/power control via simulation
 - Provide example projects/homework problems (but with more context if we can)
+- Framework for infusing computing throughout the sequence (starting with basic probability calculation through simulation studies)

 ## 1/12/2023